tomasvrensburg/online-store/README.md

 # online-store

-Created a clone of Plato Coffee's online store using various JavaScript/JSX tools such as Redux, Formik, and object-oriented programming for shopping cart logic.
+Created a clone of Plato Coffee's online store using various React tools such as Redux, Formik, and object-oriented programming for shopping cart logic.

 ## Features